pazernykormoran/backtesterrb30/README.md

 1. Live data feeds.
 Necessery is integration with fix api and real broker.
 2. Trades executor with real broker.
 3. Possibility to trade in more than one instrument
-4. Different intervals and time scopes for added to strategy instruments
-5. Add more data sources
+4. Add more data sources